cklim83/launch_school/notes/04_ls170_171/13_http.md

     ![Redirect to Login Page](images/42_redirect_login.png)
     ![302 HTTP Response](images/43_302_response.png)

-    - All 300 level status code indicate some kind of redirect status.

   - `500` Internal Server Error
   This status code indicate a **server side issue**, and can be caused by mis-configured server setting to misplaced comma in application code.

 - HTTP **response headers** offer more information about the resource being sent.
 Common